 Haiti is still recovering from the aftermath of the earthquake that hit the country in 2010.
 Hundreds of thousands of children lost parental care and homes and livelihoods were destroyed.
 The cholera epidemic has caused much suffering, with over 27,000 cases reported in 2014.

-Children today are more vulnerable than ever beforee
+Children today are more vulnerable than ever before

 Children who have lost parental care find a new home in SOS Children’s Village Cap Haïtien (photo: SOS archives)

 Cap Haïtien is located in the Northern Department.
-Its harbour makes it the second most important city in the country and about one million people live in the region.
+Its harbor makes it the second most important city in the country and about one million people live in the region.

 Poverty is high in the northern areas of the country; about 70 per cent live in poverty in the Northern Department.

-People living in rural areas are more likely to be poor.
+People living in rural areas are more likely to be under pressure.
 The majority live off the crops they grow – this makes them very vulnerable when there is too much or too little rain.
 Sanitation facilities, electricity and clean drinking water are also lacking in rural areas.

 As a result of the hard living condition in the countryside, many people move to Cap Haïtien in search of a better life.
 They often end up living in informal settlements; here they live in inadequate housing with limited access to health care and education.